Asteroid Software

 Astro Gold by Cosmic Apps, Pty Ltd

-It has versions for Mac desktop, iOS devices, and also Android.
-But at this stage, only the Mac desktop version has the extra asteroids (apart from the six that are often included in astrology apps), which can be shown on the chart wheel, and also in the Aspects listing, using their icons.
+Astro Gold has versions for Mac desktop, iOS devices, and also Android.
+But at this stage, only the Mac desktop version has the extra asteroids (apart from the six that are often included in astrology apps), which can be shown on the chart wheel via their icons, and also in the Aspects listing, using their icons; plus now in Ephemeris files of your choosing!

 This app can be helpful if you are just starting out with asteroids and want to ease in slowly.
 It has a clean open interface, offering many useful features without being bloated or complicated.